Bhagavad Geeta: Chapter 2, Verses 45–47

-Prince Arjuna has not experienced Self-Knowledge even after Sri Krishna’s elaborate discourse on the nature of Self, why he needs to fight the war and what his duties are.
-From Chapter 2, Verse 39 onwards Sri Krishna starts his explanation in regards to the means for one to experience Self-knowledge through Karma Yoga (Buddhi Yoga).
-For one to experience Knowledge, the mind needs to be purified.
+Prince Arjuna has not experienced Self-Knowledge.
+This is despite Shri Krishna’s elaborate discourse on the nature of Self.
+From Chapter 2, Verse 39 onward, Shri Krishna began explaining the means for one to experience Self-knowledge through karma yoga (buddhi yoga).
+He states that firstly the mind needs to be purified.
 Purity of mind is measured by its nobility.
-An ignoble mind is an impure mind with ignoble thoughts such as jealousy, greed, etc. Impurity of mind can also come from a lack of studying.
+An ignoble mind is an impure mind with ignoble thoughts like jealousy, greed, etc. Impurity of mind can also come from a lack of studying.

-In the following verses, Sri Krishna continues to explain the techniques for purifying the mind.
+In the next verses, Shri Krishna continues to explain the techniques for purifying the mind.

 Chapter 2, Verse 45